ph1go/eth2_daily_tracker/README.md

 Installation
 ============

-Extract the files into their own folder and run eth2_daily_tracker.py from a CLI environment (Command Prompt or PowerShell in Windows or any Linux terminal) to see the modes of operation.
+Extract the files into their own folder and either install `sqlalchemy` and `requests` yourself or run `pip/pip3 install -r requirements txt`.
+Run eth2_daily_tracker.py from a CLI environment (Command Prompt or PowerShell in Windows or any Linux terminal) to see the modes of operation.

 Modes of operation
 ==================